facebook/react-native-website/website/versioned_docs/version-0.63/virtualizedlist.md

 ### `CellRendererComponent`

 Each cell is rendered using this element.
-Can be a React Component Class,or a render function.
+Can be a React Component Class, or a render function.
 Defaults to using [`View`](view.md).

 | Type                | Required |
 | ------------------- | -------- |